Does PO Funding Make Sense for Your Business?

 PO Funding Summary

 We hope this guide helps you with how purchase order financing works.
 PO funding or Trade Financing is an option if your company’s sales growth exceeds its cash flow.
 It can cost more than a bank loan, but you can get 2-10 times higher availability than a bank loan.
-We recommend that you have profit margins of at least 20% and an industry track record of dealing with customers and suppliers to obtain the best pricing.
+We suggest maintaining a minimum profit margin of 20% and a proven track record in customer and supplier relations to secure optimal pricing.

 Bankers Factoring offers rates that are competitive with the industry on orders ranging from $25,000 to $10 million.
 Apply for purchase order financing today.